 board of directors

 Aimee founded Art in Common, Inc. in early 2016 after spending much of her life in the corporate world as a producer and designer.
 She is a mentor for recently resettled refugees with the resettlement agency, International Institute of CT (IIConn) in Bridgeport, CT and helped launch Refugee Resettlement Ridgefield in her hometown.
 Aimee travels as often as possible, is a private pilot and painter.
-She was awarded a month long artist residency in Laugavatn, Iceland in July 2016 where she focused on techniques to bring back to the work she does here in the States.
-In March, 2018, she spent time abroad studying with Expressive Arts Ireland.
-She is currently pursuing her Master of Arts in Creative Arts Therapy Counseling at Hofstra University.
+She was awarded a month-long artist residency in Laugavatn, Iceland in July 2016 where she focused on techniques to bring back to the work she does here in the States.
+In March 2018, she spent time abroad studying with Expressive Arts Ireland.
+Aimee holds a Masters of Arts in Creative Arts Therapy Counseling from Hofstra University.
+She is currently pursuing her Masters in Strategic Communication and Public Relations at Sacred Heart University.

 Mark Krantz: Chairman of the Board